 12 months before applying

-- Do an initial online search on graduate programs in your intended field of study.
-Make sure you do a couple of searches so you find as many institutions matching your search criteria as possible.
+- Do an initial online search for graduate programs in your intended field of study.
+Be sure to do several searches so you can find as many institutions matching your criteria as possible.

-- Once you’ve done a thorough search, make an alphabetical list of all your options, regardless of what you presently know/have heard about them.
+- Next, make an alphabetical list of all your options, regardless of what you presently know/have heard about them.
 Write them all down or put them on a spreadsheet.
-Remember: perception is reality—it’s where you end up, not where you start out!
-Be careful about accepting word of mouth or what you think you know as final at this point.
-We’re individuals with different needs, expectations, and experiences.
+Remember: It’s where you end up, not where you start!
+Be careful about accepting word-of-mouth advice or what you think you know as final at this point.
+We’re all individuals with different needs, expectations, and experiences.
 This is your educational experience, not someone else’s.
-Don’t eliminate any of your options at this point.
+So don’t eliminate any of your options at this point.
 You want to get as much information as possible so you can decide what program is best for you.

-- Go online and do some initial research on all the institutions you have on your list.
+- Do some research on all the institutions you have on your list.
 Assess not only the content of material on websites but the way it’s presented.
 Is information easy to find?
 Is the tone friendly and inviting?
 Are there easy and quick ways to request more information?
 Speaking of which, this is a good time to request written/electronic information from each institution.
-This will enable you to review what you receive any time you want.
+This will enable you to review what you receive anytime you want.
 It will also provide you an opportunity to find out just how responsive admission offices are to you.
 This can be very telling and may shed light on the general level of responsiveness of those institutions about which you have made inquiry.
 You can even grade them on this in your spreadsheet.

 11 months before applying

-- You should now start to narrow your search a bit.
-But don’t narrow it too much.
+- You should now start to narrow your search down a bit—but don’t narrow it too much.
 If you still have an interest in a college or university despite a bad first impression, keep it on the list for now.
-However, if you continue to get the same treatment (unresponsive, hard-to-navigate website, etc.) you did when first browsing for information, ask yourself: if I’m being treated this way now, how will it be if I apply, get accepted, and enroll?
+However, if you continue to get the same treatment (unresponsive, hard-to-navigate website, etc.) you did when first browsing for information, ask yourself: If I’m being treated this way now, how will it be if I apply, get accepted, and enroll?

-- Further expand the spreadsheet you created last month to compare each of the options that remain on your list.
-I suggest putting your options down the left-hand column in alphabetical order, with options you wish to compare going across the top row.
+- Expand the spreadsheet you created last month to compare each of the options that remain on your list.
+I suggest putting your options down the left-hand column in alphabetical order, with schools or programs you wish to compare going across the top row.
 Here are some suggestions on what information to add:

 1. Program formats (on campus, online, hybrid)